sourcefrog/conserve/doc/format.md

 is 0000, the first incremental band on top of it is 0000-0000, and so on.
 The numbers are zero-padded to four digits in each area, so that they will be grouped conveniently for humans looking at naively sorted listings of the directory.
-(Dura does not rely on them being less than five digits, or on the transport returning any particular ordering; bands numbered over 9999 are supported.)
+(Conserve does not rely on them being less than five digits, or on the transport returning any particular ordering; bands numbered over 9999 are supported.)